amroadel/CExceptionHandling/README.md

 3. if the value falls in the call site range check the value of @LP for this call site record
 4. if it's zero then there is no handler, skip to the next call site record
 5. if it's non-zero check it's @AT_offset
-6. if it's zero then (this is a special case we will discuss later)
+6. if it's zero then this is a clean up handler (destructors and etc) that should be called in the clean up phase
 7. if it's non zero then jump to action_table_start[(@AT_offset-1)] and check the value of @TT_offset in this action record
 8. jump to type_tabel_start[-@TT_offset] and access the type info following the rules found in @TTBase_encoding
-9. if the type info matches the one thrown then you have found the appropriate handler in @LP
+9. if the type info matches the one thrown then you have found the appropriate handler in @LP (or if it's zero which represent a catch all)
 10. if it doesn't then back to the action record check @AR_offset for the next action record relative offset, if @AR_offset was zero then this is the end and you can't handle this exception with this landing pad (skip it)
 11. if you reached the end of the call site table then there is no handler in this frame, you either unwind again or terminate
 ### TTBase_encoding break down